Gyro Air G-700: Troubleshooting F85 External Fault Code - Siemens Inverters Only

 Verify Receiver Voltage

-Look at the black square relays on the receiver board — they are labeled with either “12” or “24”.
-If the relay shows “12V” on a Siemens G-700, it is the wrong receiver and must be replaced with a 24V unit.
+Look at the black square relays on the receiver board — they are labeled with either "12" or "24".
+If a Siemens G-700 shows a 12V relay, the wrong receiver is installed and must be replaced with a 24V unit.

 Check Wiring Connections

-• Inspect all wiring connections in the electrical box, receiver, terminal block, screen, and inverter.
+Inspect all wiring at the electrical box, receiver, terminal block, screen, and inverter.

-• Lightly tug each connection to ensure it is secure.
+Lightly tug each connection to confirm it is seated securely.

 If the Issue Persists